spotify/github-java-client/README.md

 ```

-Endpoints related to teams and memberships are nested under the Organisation client:
+And endpoints related to teams and memberships are nested under the Organisation client:
 ```java
 final TeamClient teamClient = organisationClient.createTeamClient();
     teamClient.getMembership("username");